 Crohn's disease is a lifelong condition.
 No treatment can cure it.
 However, many children can control their disease and symptoms with a balance of medicines and nutritional support (see below).
 When other treatments are not enough, some children need surgery.

-The Inflammatory Bowel Disease (IBD) Program at Seattle Children’s brings a team of specialists together in one place to give your child and family the most complete care.
-The program combines care from experts in digestive health, immune health, nutrition, surgery and psychology.
+The Inflammatory Bowel Disease (IBD) Center at Seattle Children's brings a team of specialists together in one place to give your child and family the most complete care.
+The center combines care from experts in digestive health, immune health, nutrition, surgery and psychology.
 You and your child are active partners in making treatment choices.

 Goals of Crohn's Disease Treatment

-At the IBD Program, our goals for treating your child’s Crohn’s disease are to:
+At the IBD Center, our goals for treating your child's Crohn's disease are to:

 - Restore balance and health to your child's body